 The ease-of-use was exactly what he needed to drive efficiency.
 “When a new employee joins and needs to buy something, I just send them a link to Airbase, and I’m confident that they’ll be able to figure it out.
 We’re going to grow very quickly in terms of headcount, and getting someone spending without a training session is going to be a huge time-saver.”

-Amer explains that implementing a pre-approval system to get ahead of spend increases is a tough problem to solve at both big and small companies.
-Big companies have the resources to purchase an enterprise software system or create an in-house PO solution but they get bogged down by “sophisticated approval processes that demand a large FP&A team to streamline.”
+Amer explains that implementing a pre-approval system is a tough problem to solve at both large and small companies.
+Large companies have the resources to purchase an enterprise software system or create an in-house PO solution but they get bogged down by “sophisticated approval processes that demand a large FP&A team to streamline.”

-Amer immediately saw that Airbase offered a middle ground—a pre-approvals system that didn’t require a complex process or heavy management.
+Amer saw that Airbase offered a compelling middle ground—an approvals system that didn’t require a complex process or heavy management.